ozsynergy/db-benchmark/README.md

 ## Goals

-The goal of this project is to benchmark four database engines against each other:
+The goal of this project is to benchmark five database engines against each other:
+- AlloyDB
 - Elasticsearch
 - MongoDB
 - MySQL